It seems like we hear it everywhere we go online as marketers: It’s all about growth.

 4. Your growth strategy is too broad.

-You tried everything—and applied a lot of your very limited bandwidth, staff time and money to all of it.
+If you attempt to try everything—and apply your very limited bandwidth, staff time and money, you'll quickly burn out.
 The data you’ve collected is spread across numerous platforms.
-Making sense of it all is now a huge project on its own.
+Now making sense of it all is now a huge project on its own.

 5. You don’t iterate.